Hierarchy of quantum operations in manipulating coherence and entanglement: Introduction

-We can obtain resource-theoretical understandings of coherence and entanglement by analyzing different restrictions of operations.
-For example, while LOCC is a conventional and well-motivated choice of operations for manipulating entanglement, the set of LOCC is mathematically hard to characterize and analyze.
-To circumvent this problem, more general classes of operations than LOCC can be considered, such as separable (SEP) operations~\cite{PhysRevLett.78.2275,Rains1997} and positive-partial-transpose (PPT) operations~\cite{Rains2000}, and we can use these operations beyond LOCC to investigate performances of information processing tasks that yield a bound of the performance under LOCC\@.
-Especially, PPT operations provide numerical algorithms for calculating performance of the entanglement-assisted tasks by means of semidefinite programming (SDP)~\cite{Watrous:2018:TQI:3240076}, even if the corresponding tasks under LOCC are hard to analyze due to its mathematical structure~\cite{Rains2000,PhysRevA.94.050301,PhysRevLett.119.180506,8707001,Regula_2019,Wang2018}.
-Similarly, in the resource theory of coherence, there can be a class of operations beyond IO, called maximally incoherent operations (MIO)~\cite{ABERG2004326,Aberg2006}, and MIO provides numerical algorithms based on SDP similarly to PPT operations~\cite{PhysRevLett.121.010401}, while it is also possible to consider more restricted classes of operations than IO, such as strictly incoherent operations~\cite{PhysRevLett.116.120404} and physically incoherent operations~\cite{PhysRevLett.117.030401,PhysRevA.94.052336}.

-In the resource theories of manipulating coherence and entanglement in the distributed settings, we may suffer from the same difficulty as that of LOCC if the operations are restricted to LOCC combined with IO\@.
-To circumvent this difficulty, Ref.~\cite{S2} introduces a class of operations generalizing LQICC by considering SEP with one party restricted to IO, called SQI, and that generalizing LICC by considering SEP with both parties restricted to IO, called SI\@.
+However, to obtain deeper understandings, it is crucial to introduce and compare different classes of operations beyond LQICC and LICC\@.
+For example, in the entanglement theory, LOCC may be a conventional and well-motivated choice of free operations, but the set of LOCC is mathematically difficult to characterize and analyze.
+To circumvent this problem, more general classes of operations than LOCC, such as separable operations and PPT operations, are vital to investigating performances of information processing tasks, which also yields bounds of the performance under LOCC\@.
+Especially, PPT operations provide numerical algorithms for calculating performance of the entanglement-assisted tasks by means of semidefinite programming (SDP)~\cite{Watrous:2018:TQI:3240076}, even if the corresponding tasks under LOCC are hard to analyze due to its mathematical structure~\cite{Rains2000,PhysRevA.94.050301,PhysRevLett.119.180506,8707001,Regula_2019,Wang2018,PhysRevLett.125.040502}.
+Similarly, in the resource theory of coherence, MIO serves as a class of operations beyond IO, and MIO provides numerical algorithms based on SDP similarly to PPT operations~\cite{PhysRevLett.121.010401}.
+Importantly, even if the operations such as SEP, PPT, and MIO are defined mathematically, these different classes of operations provide efficiently calculable bounds in analyzing the information processing tasks and crucially help us to understand the properties of resources in the study of the resource theories.
+In the same way, in our distributed settings of manipulating coherence and entanglement, we may suffer from the difficulty if the operations are restricted to LQICC and LICC\@.
+To circumvent this difficulty, Ref.~\cite{S2} introduced a class of operations generalizing LQICC by considering SEP with one party restricted to IO, called SQI, and that generalizing LICC by considering SEP with both parties restricted to IO, called SI\@.
 However, SQI and SI are insufficient for providing numerically tractable algorithms in these resource theories, in contrast with PPT operations for entanglement and MIO for coherence.